Majid Al Futtaim: Early life

 The Majid Al-Futtaim Group currently spans 20 international markets and employs over 45,000 people.

 Career

 He was the founder and owner of the Majid Al Futtaim Group, which he began in 1992 after splitting the Al Futtaim empire with his cousin.

 According to Forbes, Al Futtaim's net worth was US$4 billion, in September 2021.

 Notable buildings

 His company's most notable properties include the Mall of the Emirates, complete with an indoor ski slope, and the Mall of Egypt that opened in March 2017.

 Personal life and death

 Al Futtaim owned the yacht Quattroelle, built by Lürssen in 2013 for Michael Lee-Chin, who sold it in 2014.
 It has a crew of 29.

 He was married and lived in Dubai.
 Al Futtaim died in Dubai on 17 December 2021.
-His son Tariq Al Futtaim currently serves on the board of the Majid Al Futtaim Group.
+His son Tariq Al Futtaim is on the board of the Majid Al Futtaim Group.